 As an example, if the defendant hit and injured you while driving drunk, they would also face criminal charges.
 Unlike a civil court case, you do not take legal action against the defendant, the state does.
 Plus, the punishment in a criminal case will be probation and/or prison time, not usually any monetary compensation.
 Note that the outcome of any criminal case has no bearing on a civil case.
 So the state could lose their criminal case against the person who hit you, but that wouldn’t stop your civil case from moving forward.

 Determining Legal Liability in a Car Accident

-Anyone who has been in a car accident knows that it is frightening and extremely stressful, especially if you were hit by another driver.
+Anyone who has been in a car accident knows that it is frightening and extremely stressful, especially if you suffered serious injuries.
 Fortunately, in California, like most other states, you are entitled to receive compensation for your injuries from the person at fault.
-That said the insurance company (their insurance provider) might attempt to claim that it was your negligence that caused the accident to avoid having to compensate you.
+That said, the insurance company (their insurance provider) might try to blame you for the accident to avoid having to compensate you.

 In any case, it is your job to prove that you were not negligent.
-It will be up to you and your attorney to put forth evidence that substantiates that it was the other driver who was negligent.
+It will be up to you and your attorney to put forth evidence that shows it was the other driver who was negligent.
 But first, you have to be proven “not negligent.”

 What do You Need to Prove and Receive Compensation?

 When you are filing a claim with the negligent driver’s insurance service provider, you need to prove your right to compensation for the injuries caused.
 You also need to prove liability in the case that your vehicle was wrecked.
 Below is what you are required to prove:

 - The other driver did not exercise the required caution when driving on the road.

 - The other driver was not able to or didn’t willfully fulfil their duty when exercising reasonable caution on the road.